naveenkonam1985/naveenkonam1985/README.md

-- 👋 Hi, I’m Naveen Kumar Konam
+- 👋 Hi, I’m Naveen Kumar Konam , a Python developer
-- 👀 I’m interested in Data Science, Machine Learning, Deep Learning and Artificial Intelligence
+- 👀 I’m interested in Data Engineering Activities
-- 🌱 I’m currently learning Machine Learning & Deep Learning
+- 🌱 I’m currently learning AWS and rust language
-- 💞️ I’m looking to collaborate on Machine Learning & Deep Learning
+- 💞️ I’m looking to collaborate on building platforms related to data engineering
 - 📫 How to reach me ...

 <!---